fzheng1/crocodilo-service/README.md

 `npm start` script now serves the content of the `build/` folder instead of the `src/` folder.
 This is the script you’ll use when we serve the file in production.

 # Needs Work
 Currently our file imports need the `.js` extension because of how ES6 works.
-If someone would like to fix this, it would be much appreciated.
+If someone would like to look into this, would be much appreciated.
+Our workflow might be a little scuffed right now, but it is alright.

 # Resources
 Boilerplate code was set up using this tutorial, please take a look to get familiarized with setup: